 Service through College Employment

-Students with tight budgets and a passion for service have opportunities to serve the Riverdale and surrounding communities, and be paid through the College of Mount Saint Vincent’s Work Study program.
+Students with tight budgets and a passion for service have opportunities to serve the Riverdale and surrounding communities, and be paid through the University of Mount Saint Vincent’s Work Study program.
 Students can work with the following organizations:

 - Methodist Home for Nursing and Rehabilitation